alanhuu/BattleshipOnline/README.md

 * Reloading saved games works.

 Features that still need work:
+* Must restructure the code to be more object oriented.
+The code is a mess right now, need structuring because i did not feel like using objects at the time this was coded.
 * Allowing 2+ players to connect.
 * Have the server handle multiple games at once.
 * Add password to user accounts.